tzaiyang/.script/Development/README.md

 ## Input/Output
 tee
-The tee utility copies standard input to standard output, making a copy in zero or more files.
-The output is unbuffered.
+Read from standard input and write to standard output and files (or commands).

 tree
 list contents of directories in a tree-like format.

+ab
+Apache HTTP server benchmarking tool